Read up on KIMAA’s senior Kyokushin instructors:

 Shihan Peter has been with KIMAA for nearly twenty years and is a widely regarded instructor.
-Shihan Peter instructs at Annangrove Dojo with Shihan Rick and is always at the Friday night classes at Turramurra Dojo, either teaching with Shihan Howard or taking the class himself.
+Shihan Peter instructs at Annangrove Dojo with Shihan Rick and is always at the Friday night classes at Turramurra Dojo, either teaching with Hanshi Howard or taking the class himself.

 Sensei Paul Finnerty

 Sensei Paul Finnerty is 4th Dan in Kyokushin Karate and 3rd Dan in Kobudo.
 He started training in 1977 in the UK under Sam Horndl, Jeff Wybrow and Shihan Steve Arneil.
-Taking a break to play semi-professional football (soccer), he returned to the fold in 1988 when he joined Shihan Howard Lipman and Shihan Rick Cunningham as a green belt, training, competing and teaching and eventually progressing to 4th Dan, awarded in 2008.
+Taking a break to play semi-professional football (soccer), he returned to the fold in 1988 when he joined Hanshi Howard Lipman and Shihan Rick Cunningham as a green belt, training, competing and teaching and eventually progressing to 4th Dan, awarded in 2008.

 Sensei Paul has managed his own Dojos in Harbord and Mosman and has instructed at Lane Cove and Willoughby as well as deputising in the Sydney-based dojos when other senior instructors are in Japan.
 Sensei Paul undertook his first trip to Japan for martial arts training in 2017.

 Sensei Paul has variously played an active part in the organisation of tournaments and aspects of Kyokushin organisations at a local and national level.
-He has benefitted from training with some of the world’s best karate exponents who have been invited to teach in Australia by Shihan Howard.
+He has benefitted from training with some of the world’s best karate exponents who have been invited to teach in Australia by Hanshi Howard.